Loom Hero Image

 Digital Life Survey, Question 7 Results

 Additionally, we asked how users would prefer their digital account to be handled post death.
 57 responded by selecting “I want family/close friends to have access”, 22 said “I want them untouched and frozen in time”, and 13 people said “I want them all deleted”.
-We also allowed for short answer input on this question and some people shared their specific ideas about how they want it handled saying, to only give family and close friends the useful stuff while the rest gets deleted, or to freeze things in time but delete things that didn't get a lot of likes.
+We also allowed for short answer input on this question and some people shared their specific ideas about how they want it handled.
+They responded, to only give family and close friends the useful stuff while the rest gets deleted, or to freeze things in time but delete things that didn't get a lot of likes.
 Some people said they don't care because they would be dead, while some wanted family to be able to post but not read their messages.
 The range of answers we had for this question began to show us that there is a huge range of mental models and degrees of care toward having their legacy taken care of.
 We were excited to hear the whys of these answers in the interviews to come.

-Key Findings: Attitudes and Sensitivities of Death
+2 — Attitudes and Sensitivities of Death survey

 The goal of the second survey was to understand users' attitudes to the subject of death and learn about their interactions with digital legacies.
 197 of 213 respondents indicated that they had been to a funeral before, ranging from attending “1” to “more than 8” different funerals.
 We structured their subsequent questions about their experience with death based on the question, “Do you know anyone that has died in the last 5 years?”.
 (18.3%) 39 people answered “Yes, one person”, (9.4%) 20 answered “No”, and (72.3%) 154 people answered “Yes, more than one person”.